kohnish/vim9-fuzzy/README.md

  - Add backtrace
  - Add tests
  - Improve fuzzy algorithm
- - Allow custom keybinding
  - UTF-8 support
  - Test on Windows

 Runtime requirements
 --------------------
- - Vim with vim9 script support
+ - Vim with vim9script support
  - Rg (Only for the default list command, can be overridden by Vim9_fuzzy_user_list_func)

 Usage